 Keeler organized Bird Notes Afield as a sort of calendar, with chapters such as “January in Berkeley,” “A Trip to the Farallones,” “April in Berkeley,” “Summer Birds of the Redwoods,” and “Nesting Time.”
 He paid particular attention to his home town of Berkeley, as a naturalist writes about what he sees and what he knows.

-A second edition of the entire work appeared in April 1907, with a new preface and index, issued with a dust jacket.
+Bird Notes Afield proved a popular title for Elder and Shepard.
+Originally published in October 1899, there was a second printing in May 1900.
+Indeed, the book was so popular that Paul Elder & Company published an enlarged second edition in April 1907, with a new preface and index, and issued with a dust jacket.
 Two cover variants have been seen, one with buckram over boards, the other with smooth brownish-green cloth over boards.